Simulating Fokker-Planck equations via mean field control of score-based normalizing flows: Numerical algorithm

 \section{Numerical algorithm}

 In this section, we present the numerical algorithm for solving the MFC problem \eqref{eq:MFC_f}.
 We parametrize the composed velocity field $f(t,x)$ as a multilayer perceptron (MLP) neural network $f_\theta(t,x)$, where $\theta$ denotes its parameters.
+Throughout the paper, we assume the drift $b$ and the initial density $\rho_0$ are known.